 An expanded editorial board

-Editorial board members shape the topic and direction for each issue of Visions during fun and engaging brainstorming meetings.
-The editorial board is composed of representatives from members of the BC Partners, plus a topic-specific guest editor.
-To improve Visions, in 2013 we expanded the editorial board to include external members to better reflect diverse communities and points of view.
-External members sit alongside current editorial board members and contribute ideas, knowledge and experiences as we work together to educate, enlighten, inspire, and spark conversations about well-being.
-Some of our members' two-year terms are now up so we are seeking new members.
+Editorial board members shape the topic and direction for each issue of Visions during engaging brainstorming meetings.
+The editorial board is composed of representatives from members of the BC Partners, plus a topic-specific guest editor(s).
+The editorial board includes external members to better reflect diverse communities and points of view.
+External members sit alongside current editorial board members and contribute ideas, knowledge and experiences as we work together to educate, enlighten, inspire, and spark conversations about well-being and empowerment.
+Some of our members two-year terms are now up so we are seeking new members.

-In order to represent all British Columbians, we are currently seeking members from the Cariboo/Central Interior or Northern part of BC (or, if living elsewhere in BC who still have strong networks with people in the Cariboo/North).
+In order to represent all British Columbians, we are seeking members from outside Greater Vancouver or, if in Greater Vancouver, who who have strong networks with people on the Island, Interior or North.